mmamedov/page-cache/README.md

 - PHP requirements >= 5.6.
 - Your config file must be like this `return [...]` and not `$config = array(...);` like in previous version.
 - Config `expiration` setting was renamed to `cache_expiration_in_seconds`
+- Use `try/catch` to ensure proper page load in case of PageCache error.

 If you find any other notable incompatibilities please let us know we will include them here.